mastermach50/Keyboard-Assist/README.md

 ### Increasing and Decreasing CPS
 Press the set `plus` or `minus` buttons to increase or decrease the cps respectively.
 You can also press and hold to keep increasing/decreasing the cps.
 The cps will be displayed in the console when changed.
 ### Change The Clicking Button
-Press the set `change_button` key to change the mouse button used for clicking.
+Press the set `change_button_key` key to change the mouse button used for clicking.